26 thematic paths to find movies related to your projects

 It is an old word, developed before the Enlightenment, which gives a fine definition of what economy could be : the management of our common house.
 Cooperatives, mutuals, solidarity economics offer each in its own way a management of « our common house » at the service of the people, looking for alternatives to capitalism.

-When the world becomes a gigantic market, when states get erased by the dictates of large financial groups, our world has entered into a state of emergency : this is it…
+When the world becomes a gigantic market, when states get erased by the dictates of large financial groups, our world enters a state of emergency : this is it…

 From Saint-Denis in the Parisian suburbs to the Satéré Mawé Indigenous peoples, via downtown Paris or Saint-Yrieux-le-Déjalat, a single world but a multiplicity of ways of inhabiting the earth.